sarahtattersall/PIPE/README.md

 # PIPE 2  [![Build Status](https://travis-ci.org/sarahtattersall/PIPE.png?branch=master)](https://travis-ci.org/sarahtattersall/PIPE)

-A tool for creating and analysing Petri nets, migrated from http://pipe2.sourceforge.net/about.html
+A tool for creating and analysing Petri nets, migrated from http://pipe2.sourceforge.net/about.html.
+A user-guide can be found [here](http://sarahtattersall.github.io/PIPE/) for how to use PIPE's features.

 ## About ##
 PIPE2 is an open source, platform independent tool for creating and analysing Petri nets including